kennylevinsen/serve2d/README.md

 ## tlsmatcher
 Looks for already established TLS transports, allowing for checks against some of the connection properties, such as SNI.

-* negotiatedProtocol (string): The protocol to look for.
-Example: "h2".
+* negotiatedProtocols (string): The protocol to look for.
+Defaults to no check.
+Example: ["h2", "h2-14"].
-* negotiatedProtocolIsMutual (bool): Check if the protocol was one that was advertised or not.
+* negotiatedProtocolIsMutual (bool): Check if the protocol was one that was advertised or not.Defaults to no check.
 Example: true.
-* serverName (string): The SNI server name to look for.
-Example: "google.com".
+* serverNames (string): The SNI server name to look for.
+Defaults to no check.
+Example: ["http2.golang.org"].
 * target (string): The target to dial upon a match.
-Example: "google.com:443".
+Example: "http2.golang.org:443".
 * dialTLS (bool): Whether or not to use TLS when dialing.
 This also copies servername and protocol.
 Example: true.

 ## http